mahdieh1/HypothesisGPT/README.md

 *Disclaimer: Please make sure to respect the licenses and terms of use associated with Dataset 1 and Dataset 2.
 These datasets may have specific usage restrictions that you need to be aware of

 ## License
-This project is licensed under the [License Name] License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License (GPL) Version 3.

 ## Contributing
 We welcome contributions to improve the code and methodology.
 To contribute, please follow these steps: